segmentio/kubeapply/README.md

 # See the section below for the supported URL formats.
 charts: "file://../../charts"

-# Arbitrary parameters that can be used in templates, Helm charts, and skycfg modules.
+# Arbitrary parameters that can be used in templates and Helm charts
 #
 # These are typically used for things that will vary by cluster instance and/or will
 # frequently change, e.g. the number of replicas for deployments, container image URIs, etc.